 It my pleasure to name Coby Roberts, Tutor of the Year.
 Coby, you've done tremendous work at Cerro Coso.
 Best of luck to you as you continue your educational Journey at UCLA.

 It's an honor to recognize Coby Roberts for Tutor of the Year.
 I've had the pleasure of working with Coby for the past two years in the LAC and he is great with drop-ins, one-on-one appointments, small groups, large groups, and embedded tutoring.
 Coby is very patient, enthusiastic, flexible, and he always encourages study strategies with independence.
 Coby has great communication skills with the ability to help students visualize and understand step-by-step concepts in a variety of subjects.
 Talk about subjects, Coby can tutor English, Anatomy, Physiology, Biology, Chemistry, Physics, Math, History, and Political Science.
 The most remarkable characteristic of Coby Roberts is his ability to listen and teach the students how to learn.
 Congratulations Coby for Tutor of the Year.
 We wish you the Best&elips;Good Luck at UCLA in the fall.

 Cerro Coso Community College Foundation, Inc. Awards

-Hello!
-I am Alexia Svejda, president of the Cerro Coso Community College Foundation.
+Hello, I am Derek Hu, president of the Cerro Coso community college foundation. it is a great Day to be a coyote!
 I want to congratulate each of you.
-Our work at the foundation supported your journeys by providing scholarships, special grants, conference opportunities, incentives, and recognition and awards.
-I am humbled by what you have done with with them or done to earn them.
-Through hard work and perseverance you have achieved your dream of a college education.
-You now join the ranks of college alumni, Cerro Coso alumni.
+Our work at the foundation supported your journey by providing scholarships, special grants, conference opportunities, incentives, and recognition and awards.
+I am humbled by what you have done with them or done to earn them. through hard work and perseverance, you have achieved your dream of a college education.
+You now join the ranks of college alumni.
+You are forever a coyote.
 It is with great pride that I say, congratulations!